 Sustainability has been an integral part of Storebrand's services for many years and reputation is one of our most valuable assets and key to success.
 Our standard for sustainable investments is based on the assumption that the companies which contribute to solving societal problems in a sustainable way, will also be the most profitable in the long term.
 The Storebrand Standard for sustainable investments shall therefore help to ensure our clients' future returns.
 We conduct extensive sustainability analyses of the companies we consider investing in and our approach is also guided by our understanding of the expectations and concerns of our diverse stakeholders.
-Climate change involves areputational risk if not properly addressed, including through negative stakeholder perceptions of Storebrand.
+Climate change involves a reputational risk if not properly addressed, including through negative stakeholder perceptions of Storebrand.
 Clients increasingly ask Storebrand for products and services which reduces their exposure to climate-related risks.
 If Storebrand does not provide such products, we run the risk of losing such business.
+In

-In 2019, Storebrand continued to face reputational risks, in the context of climate change.
+2020, Storebrand continued to face reputational risks, in the context of climate change.
 More specifically, mainstream media often in collaboration with different NGOs criticize investors, including Storebrand for their investments in companies with related controversies.
-Examples of this can be e.g. the incident at Hydro's Au Norte plant in Brazil, investments in Brazillian companies in general in relation to the wildfires in the Amazon, investments in Oil companies or in Asian banks financing the palm oil industry.
-More recently, investments in Wind parks in Norway has gained a lot of negative attention.
+Examples of this can be e.g. the incident at Hydro's Au Norte plant in Brazil, investments in Brazillian companies in general in relation to the wildfires in the Amazon, investments in Oil companies or in Asian banks financing the palm oil industry, and most recently investments on the south bank and in Myanmar.
+Also, investments in Wind parks in Norway has gained a lot of negative attention.
 At the same time, Storebrand's climate action created positive reputational rewards, and been listed in several indices and awards related to ESG topics (rated as the second-best investor in Ethical Bank Guide, top three in the green tech awards etc).